louisstow/doc.sproute.io/introduction.md

 Welcome to the Sproute documentation.
-Before diving into the docs, be sure to go through the guide for building a [reddit-like](/docs/reddit) webapp.
+Before diving into the docs, be sure to go through the guide for building a [Reddit](/docs/reddit) app or watch the [Getting Started](/getting-started) video.

 ### Core Concepts